jlehegaret/cs171-project/process_doc/proposal.md

 In addition to the items we had first imagined, we also managed to:

-- provide "pointing" capability by reading from the URL as we load our initial data, and updating the URL as we apply filters.
+- come very close to providing "pointing" capability by reading from the URL as we load our initial data, and updating the URL as we apply filters.
+However, it is uncertain whether this feature will appear in our delivered version, as it and the sunburst view currently do not seem to work well together.